-The EPWP of uThukela district municipality was prepared and adopted by Council in June 2018.
+The EPWP of uThukela district municipality was prepared and adopted by Council in June 2018 and is attached as an annexure.
 It was developed for the entire municipality to close the identified gaps and challenges on the implementation of the EPWP and also to strengthen the existing interventions and introduce new ones.